quochuyy10217/MyCTFWriteups/Lord_Of_SQL_Injection/readme.md

 The two library which i used in this code is requests library and string library.
 The requests library is used to send data to the server, and the string library to get all the digit and lowercase letter as string for the second loop.
 Maybe you don't understand why i didn't use the uppercase letter or why the range of the first loop is 0->10, that's a secret :) You will know that secret after you solved this chall :D

 In the first for loop, i find the password length.
 After that, i use the password's length i had found before as an end of range for the second for loop.
 And also, in this chall you must use you cookies to pass into the header of the request you make.
-If you didn't do that, this code will fall because the server will redirect you to the login page :<
+If you don't do that, this code will fall because the server will redirect you to the login page :<

 I will explain two payload i used in this chall: